emmetio/web/src/documents/blog/docpad.html.md

                 frontendDebug: true
     }

-Now if you run `DocPad` with `debug` environment, you get a HTML-page with the original CSS and JS files so you can spot errors:
+Now if you run `DocPad` with `debug` environment, you will get a HTML-page with the original CSS and JS files so you will be able to  spot errors:

     docpad run --env​​=debug